shereedietel/notes/README.md

 Second, always plan beforehand.
 When starting a new project, create a detailed plan that outlines the steps you need to take to complete it.
 Including milestones, deadlines,and potential roadblocks can help ensure you stay on track.
 Planning also helps you identify any potential issues or challenges early on, allowing you time to address them before they become larger problems.

 Finally, stay organize.
 Use version control systems like Git to keep track of your code and collaborate with others.
 Organize your files and directories in a logical manner, making it easier to find and maintain your work.
 Additionally, use code editors and IDE'S that support quick navigation and code completion, which can save time and reduce the risk of making mistakes.

+# 2024-01-11
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you complete the tasks that are most critical to your project or business.

+Next, use a scheduling tool or plan to allocate time to each task.
+Allocate time based on the importance and complexity of the task, as well as your own availability.
+Using a schedule will keep you accountable and help prevent you from getting sidetracked or spending too much time on one task when others need attention.
+ - 来自帮助助手